markdoc/docs/pages/docs/getting-started.md

 # {% $markdoc.frontmatter.title %}

-The instructions below are the fastest way to get started with Markdoc.
-If you're looking for a guided walkthrough, check out [Using Next.js with Markdoc](/docs/nextjs).
+Follow the instructions below to install Markdoc.
+If you're looking for the fastest way to get started, check out [Using Next.js with Markdoc](/docs/nextjs).
 ## Install Markdoc

 Install the Markdoc library: